 From oil and gas fields around Moomba in SA, Santos recovers natural gas liquids via a refrigeration process

-Sales gas is sent to Adelaide and to Sydney, and Ethane is sent to Qenos in Sydney.
-Amongst the critical components within this process are a number of large steam generating boilers that provide process steam to plant.
-During a routine inspection of boiler 10 an operator discovered a significant steam leak from a main steam pipe that resulted in the immediate closure of this boiler and a significant drop in gas production. hrl:determined the root cause for this failure and provided the welding and engineering expertise to repair this major component and return it to service.
+Within the gas fields of Moomba, there are a number of large steam generating boilers that provide process steam to plant.
+During a routine inspection of boiler 10 an operator discovered a significant steam leak from a main steam pipe that resulted in the immediate closure of this boiler and a significant drop in gas production.
+HRL determined the root cause for this failure and provided the welding and engineering expertise to repair this major component and return it to service.

 This resulted in the immediate shutdown of this boiler and a signification reduction in processing capability and hence lost production.

-hrl: were required to use their engineering and metallurgical capabilities to inspect the cracked pipe to determine the failure mechanism and the best method to repair the pipe in a timely fashion.
+HRL was required to use its engineering and metallurgical capabilities to inspect the cracked pipe to determine the failure mechanism and the best method to repair the pipe in a timely fashion.

 The failure mechanism was determined to be creep fatigue, a mechanism that is a combination of creep (a high temperature strain dependent process) and fatigue (a repetitive cyclic loading issue).
-A piping flexibility analysis confirmed that the location where the crack was, was outside design limits and also indicated one other location where damage could develop and where damage was subsequently detected.
+A piping flexibility analysis confirmed that the location of the crack was outside design limits and also indicated one other location where damage could develop (and where damage was subsequently detected).